Prescription Refill Without Insurance — Here's What You'll Actually Pay

 You're in good company — millions of Americans are in the same spot.
 For chronic meds, cash-pay telehealth plus pharmacy discount cards is a reasonable long-term workflow, especially paired with community health centers for labs and annual exams.
 The AAFP and CDC both publish guidance for managing chronic conditions with limited resources — worth reading.

-Ready to refill? $45 flat — no insurance required.
+Ready to refill? $45 online visit with no insurance billing.

 Start my refill →